uwescience/myria-docs/index.markdown

 ---

 # Getting Started with Myria

-This is the documentation for the Myria project.
-We cover the following topics:
+This page cover the following topics:

 * How to use the Myria demonstration and production services hosted by UW, from either the web front-end, the Python API or an IPython notebook.
 * How to setup your own Myria service, either on a local laptop, cluster or Amazon EC2 instance.
-	* A case study runnable on your own Myria service for an N-body simulation.

 Developers, please see our [Myria Developer](developer.html) page.